sap-tutorials/How-Tos/tutorials/2016/09/hxe-howto-tutorialprep/hxe-howto-tutorialprep.md

  - Proficiency: beginner
  - Setup: This tutorial provides the details on creating required users for other `HANA, express edition` "Tutorials"

 ## Next Steps
  - Go to the [SAP HANA, express edition tutorials page](http://www.sap.com/developer/topics/sap-hana-express.tutorials.html)

-## NOTE: SAP HANA, express edition version 2.0 implications on 'How-Tos' and 'Tutorials'
+__ NOTE: SAP HANA, express edition version 2.0 implications on 'How-Tos' and 'Tutorials' __

  The available HANA, express edition versions (1.0 SP12 and 2.0 SP00) have different default instance numbers.
-The publishes Tutuorials and How-Tos refer to the default 1.0 SP12 instance numbers.
-When using the 2.0 version please use the new default instance number and port (3`<instance number>`15):
+The published Tutorials and How-Tos refer to the default HANA 2.0 SP00 instance numbers.
+When using the SP12 version please use the old default instance number and port (3`<instance number>`15):

 HANA Express Version  | Default Instance ID | Port :-------------------  | :------------------ | :---------------